DETAILED ACTION

 Regarding claim 24, Lane discloses (FIGS. 14-21), the surgical limb support apparatus of claim 23, wherein the limb support is coupled to the tension rod by a multi-axis joint that is lockable to prevent rotation of the limb support about a tension rod axis and that is releasable to allow rotation of the limb support about the tension rod axis (As set forth in [0141]: “the release 436, when it is in the locked position of FIG. 19, prevents movement of the limb rest 432 relative to two degrees of freedom, namely, axes 434, 435.
 When the release 436 is moved to the released position shown in FIG. 19, the limb rest mounting plate 596 and the limb rest 432 are free to move in two degrees of freedom about the axes 434, 435”).

-Regarding claim 26, Lane discloses (FIGS. 14-21), the surgical limb support apparatus of claim 25, wherein movement of the release handle toward the limb support also moves the carriage from the locked configuration to the released configuration (As illustrated between FIGS. 17 and 18 and the clamps about 416).
+Regarding claim 26, Lane discloses (FIGS. 14-21), the surgical limb support apparatus of claim 25, wherein after movement of the release handle toward the limb support to unlock multi-axis joint and place the carriage in the released configuration, the limb support is adjustable in four degrees relative to the spar (As illustrated between FIGS. 17 and 18 and the clamps about 416; as clarified in claim 2; “wherein when the release is in the released position, the limb rest is simultaneously adjustable relative to the spar with at least four degrees of freedom.”).

 Regarding claim 27, Lane discloses (FIGS. 14-21), the surgical limb support apparatus of claim 25, wherein the limb support comprises a surgical boot (432; FIG. 14) having a foot support portion (vertical portion of 432; FIG. 14) and a calf support portion (horizontal portion of 432; FIG. 14) and the release handle is movable toward the calf support portion to unlock the multi-axis joint (As illustrated between FIGS. 14, 17 and 18).